 Ensure that all 4 corner pillars are identical in thickness and width.

 The next step is to cut these pillars to length and ensure that these lengths are all identical.

 To achieve this, I used the shop made table saw sled, the table saw fence, and a 1 inch spacer.
+Cut one end of the pillar straight and true using sled, then reverse pillar in sled to prepare for final cut on opposing end (using 1 inch spacer.
 Since the length of each corner pillar is 48 inches, the fence is set at exactly 49 inches.
 Note: to ensure that each setting is identical, the cross cut sled must be returned to the same position for each setting.
 The 1 inch spacer is placed between the end of the pillar and the table saw fence.

 CAUTION: The 1 inch spacer must be removed before each cut is undertaken.

 It would be desirable for each pillar to extend down to the floor and be affixed to the inside corner of the Chippendale feet, however since the pillar is 1-3/4″ wide, it will in some instances be visible through the front section of the Chippendale feet.
 We will therefore extend the corner pillars down 1/8 inch below the top of the Chippendale feet and secure a 1″ x 1″ batten to the inside corner adjacent to the miter.
 This in effect will provide adequate support for the armoire weight.

 Step 3: Design of the Scalloped Vertical Stile Inserts Used to Build the Armoire Frame Assembly Front Section